14 Vermont Maple Products to Bring Home

 13. Vermont Maple Popcorn from Butternut Mountain Farm

 Speaking of movie snacks, maple popcorn ranks high on our list of maple things to try.
 Once you open the bag, maple wafts out and you’re transported to crunchy, sweet, salty bliss.
-Try not to eat the whole bag.

 14. Maple Biscuits from August First